Audio-Animatronics: Variations

-One of the newest figures comes with changes to the classic Pirates of the Caribbean attraction at Disneyland and the Magic Kingdom, both now featuring characters from the Pirates of the Caribbean film series.
-The Jack Sparrow figure is based on the actor that portrays him, Johnny Depp, and features his voice and facial mold.
-So far, the newest and most advanced Audio-Animatronic figure is Abraham Lincoln at The Disneyland Story: Featuring Great Moments With Mr. Lincoln at Disneyland.
-Lincoln can move his lips to form words, can make dramatic movements, and can portray emotions to match the words he is saying.
+In 2006, the classic Pirates of the Caribbean attraction was updated at Disneyland and Magic Kingdom to include characters from the Pirates of the Caribbean film series.
+The Jack Sparrow figure is based on the actor that portrays him, Johnny Depp, and features his voice.
+The figure of Abraham Lincoln at Great Moments with Mr. Lincoln at Disneyland can move his lips to form words and portray emotions to match what he is saying.

-The Audio-Animatronic anglerfish inside The Seas with Nemo & Friends Uses a robotic arm that is connected to a puppet to control realistic swimming movements of the animatronic to make the effect that the anglerfish is actually swimming.
-Robotic arms has also appeared in other attractions such as The Sum of All Thrills in the Innoventions area at Epcot.
+The anglerfish figure inside The Seas with Nemo & Friends in Epcot is connected to a robotic arm to make it appear that the anglerfish is actually swimming.

-The Audio-Animatronic Indiana Jones figures inside Indiana Jones Adventure: Temple of the Crystal Skull at Tokyo DisneySea resemble actor Harrison Ford, unlike the original figures found at the Disneyland version, Temple of the Forbidden Eye.
-In 2010, some of the Audio-Animatronic figures at the Disneyland version were replaced with more technically advanced figures that also look more like Ford.
+The Audio-Animatronic Indiana Jones figures inside Indiana Jones Adventure: Temple of the Forbidden Eye and Temple of the Crystal Skull at Disneyland and Tokyo DisneySea respectively, resemble Indiana Jones actor Harrison Ford.

-The Audio-Animatronics formerly featured in the Great Movie Ride used the likeness of the actors that portrayed the characters.
-Audio-Animatronics found in Seven Dwarfs Mine Train at Magic Kingdom are Disney's latest animatronic technology and use projections as faces to make the dwarfs' mouths move and their eyes blink.
-The projected face technology is also used in Frozen Ever After at Epcot.
+In the Buzz Lightyear attractions at Magic Kingdom, Disneyland, and Disneyland Park Paris, the Audio-Animatronics figures of Buzz Lightyear use projections for their faces to make Buzz's mouth move and eyes blink.
+The projected face technology is also used in Seven Dwarfs Mine Train at Magic Kingdom and Shanghai Disneyland, and Frozen Ever After at Epcot.
 These Audio-Animatronics were succeeded by the figures in use in the Star Wars: Galaxy's Edge lands at Disneyland and Disney's Hollywood Studios in 2019, such as Hondo Ohnaka in the Millennium Falcon – Smugglers Run attraction.
 These new figures, known as A-1000 Animatronics, have a fully functional face, featuring a full range of motion in the eyes and mouth.

+In 2025, a new show debuted at Disneyland called Walt Disney – A Magical Life, which features an Audio-Animatronics figure of Walt Disney.

+Society

+Society has a large effect on how Audio-Animatronics evolve over time in theme parks.
+At Disney Parks, Audio-Animatronics are constantly being removed and installed based on current tastes and the changing of generations.
+Some attractions like The Hall of Presidents in Magic Kingdom are affected when it comes to events in society as every time there is a new U.S. president they are added to the attraction.